iot-salzburg/self-driving-slotcar/README.md

 • Connect the battery to the hardware setup on the slotcar.
 The ESP should automatically setup a connection and transmit data.
   TODO maybe more specific
-• As of now, you can run the data_playground.py as: python3 data_playground.py
-  It will automatically connect with the ESP and finish calibration and show a plot of a moving average for a given direction.